kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 		:width: 750px
 		:scale: 50

 There is an alternative way to visualize these main effects shown below.
 Use this method when you don't have computer software to draw the surfaces.
-(We saw this earlier in the :ref:`visualization section <SECTION-data-visualization>` of the course).
+(We saw this earlier in the :ref:`visualization section <SECTION-data-visualization>`).
 It is called an interaction plot, which we discuss more in the next section.

 	.. figure:: images/factorial-two-level-line-plot.png
 		:align: center